Duke Realty Corporation (DRE) Reveals an Earnings Mystery

 Goldman gave a rating of “Neutral” to DRE, setting the target price at $40 in the report published on September 29th of the current year.

-Volatility was left at 2.99%, however, over the last 30 days, the volatility rate increased by 1.93%, as shares surge +4.17% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.92% upper at present.
+Volatility was left at 2.81%, however, over the last 30 days, the volatility rate increased by 2.10%, as shares sank -6.31% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.95% upper at present.

 Insider Trading